HackerOS-Linux-System/.github/profile/README.md

 ### isolator
 The tool will be available in an atomic edition in the future.
 Download tools from multiple containers as normal applications (the tool has its own dedicated package list/repository).

-### lpm
-A package manager that is expected to replace apt in the future.

 ### hammer
 Atomic cli tool for HackerOS editions atomic.

+### deb-ostree
+A standalone package manager inspired by rpm-ostree (primarily created for HackerOS Cybersecurity edition).

 ### chker
 choker - change kernel.
 CLI tool for changing the system kernel.

 ### bph
 Penetration testing tool (brilliant for beginners).

-### hbuild
-Instead of using make or meson, use hbuild (a modern alternative).

 ### HexAi
 AI for HackerOS.